My Products

 Check and edit response

-To check and change API Gateway responses, follow these steps:
+To check and change API Gateway responses:

 2. Click the My Products menu.